 Pro Tip for the French Cheese Board: The blue cheese should have a separate knife and is best enjoyed after the milder cheeses.

-The French Cheese Board For Christmas: Which Cheeses?
+The Christmas Cheese Board: Which Cheeses?

 Brillat-Savarin with Truffles: I bought the whole round of cheese, feeling quite certain it would be a bit hit.